nsg/ansible-syntax/index.md

     - bar
 ```

 Personally I have nothing against keeping foo and bar without quotes.
 It's a style that I personally like and it's common in it's usage.
-But place try to be consistent, do not mix and match it like this:
+But please try to be consistent, do not mix and match it like this:

 ```yaml
 - name: Do stuff